jakwuh/webtip/tips/21-08-2017/Readme.md

 }
 ```

-The most difficult questions here are:
+The most difficult questions are:
-- which exactly options should we enable? (default value for each option is `false`)
+- which options should we enable? (default value for each option is `false`)
-- how `lodash-webpack-plugin` actually reduces a bundle size? (we need to understand this to prevent accidental bundle growth by injudicious imports).
+- how `lodash-webpack-plugin` actually reduces a bundle size? (we need to understand this to prevent accidental bundle size growth by injudicious imports).

 Look forward for the next tip to find the answers.